Why Every Runner Should Keep A Running Log

 These are all comments pulled from my running log.

-Comments can help you understand what happened on a particular day if you or a coach are looking back at your running log.
+Comments can help you understand what happened on a particular day if you or a coach are reviewing your running log.

 Want data on how you are improving?
 Look back at splits from a previous workout and see how you did so you can compare how you are coming along.